altafjava/spring-aop-learning/README.md

 7. Proxy: Proxy is the complete logic that results from weaving process.
 Spring uses either JDK dynamic proxy or a CGLIB proxy.
 These libraries are used to create classes/interface at runtime.
    Someone asked me or told me if you want to change any class/method behaviour without modifying the class what you will do?
 We can create another class and extend the exisiting class and override its method change the method behaviour.
 This is what Spring does and create a new class that is called Proxy class at runtime by using these libraries.

+8. Introduction: Adding new methods or fields to a target class dynamically.
+This is not supported by Spring AOP but supported by AspectJ.
+But till we can use `Introductions` in Spring but it is limited to introducing interfaces (using `@DeclareParents`) and can’t introduce arbitrary methods or fields.

 # Open source AOP Library

 1. AspectJ